CodingKoopa/Bold-and-Bash/Readme.md

 ### Prerequisites
 - [Git](https://git-scm.com/) is required to clone this repository.
-- [Docker](https://www.docker.com/) is required to run LionBot in a containerized environment.
+- [Docker](https://www.docker.com/) is required to run Bold and Bash in a containerized environment.
-- [Node.js](https://nodejs.org/) is required, alternatively to Docker, to run LionBot directly on the host.
+- [Node.js](https://nodejs.org/) is required, alternatively to Docker, to run Bold and Bash directly on the host.

 ### Instructions
 In this section, for Docker instructions, there will be two code samples: